Change in Circumstances

 - Other people, including a partner coming to live with you.

-If the change is something which was not included in your Pension Credit calculation, you must tell us so we can update your claims for housing benefit and/or council tax support.
+If the change is something which was not included in your Pension Credit calculation, you must tell us so we can update your claim for housing benefit, second adult rebate or council tax support.